Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Delays determine how fast systems can react.
 - Overshoots, oscillations, and collapses are always caused by delays.
 - When there are long delays in feedback loops. some sort of foresight is essential.
 To act only when a problem becomes obvious is to miss an important opportunity to solve the problem.
-- Bounded rationality: people make reasonable decisions based on the information they have.
+- *Bounded rationality*: people make reasonable decisions based on the information they have.
 - People don't have perfect information such as information on the more distant parts of the system.
 - E.g. Environmentalists don't deal with the pressure that oil-company managers face.
 Fishermen don't know how many fish are caught by other fishermen.
 - Seeing how individual decisions are rational within the bounds of the information available doesn't provide an excuse for narrow-minded behavior.